- 6.5.1 MySQL Enterprise Data Masking and De-Identification Elements

 Transformation of existing data to mask it and remove identifying characteristics, such as changing all digits of a credit card number but the last four to

 Generation of random data, such as email addresses and payment card numbers.

-The way that applications use these capabilities depends on the purpose for which the data will be used and who will access it:
+The way that applications use these capabilities depends on the purpose for which the data is used and who accesses it: